aboutpage/about/README.md

 "avatarSize": 210
 ```
 The value is the width you want your avatar takes in page.
 Remember avatar is a square with width equal to height.
 If
-you don't want to show your avatar, you can delete this ligne in __config.json__.
+you don't want to show your avatar, you can delete this line in __config.json__.

 ### Choose a theme
-Several themes are available (wants to add your theme, pull me a request, you're welcome!)
+Several themes are available (want to add your theme, pull me a request, you're welcome!)
 _about_ page will use defined theme:
 ```json
 "theme": "colored"